b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

   ***6 - resource footprint analysis***

-         Kafka queus and tables will have retention period, this will limit storage usage.
+         Kafka queues and tables will have retention period, this will limit storage usage.

-         If the components are owned they can be monitored using prometheus and grafana.
+         We can monitor the components using prometheus and grafana.

          We could run the apps for a large enough period of time, ideally the peak usage should be 80 % of the total resource limit.

-         Points and details will be added soon.

   ***7- Scalability plan***